 - 2Engines, performance and driveStrong performance from all engines, and handling that’s close to the best in class

 - 3MPG, CO2 and Running CostsThe BMW X3 isn’t a budget option, but running costs should be as good as rivals

-- 4Interior, design and technologyThe sharpened up exterior wraps a more premium cabin, with no shortage of tech
+- 4Interior, design and technologyThe sharpened up exterior in the BMW X3 makes for a more premium cabin, with no shortage of tech

 - 5Practicality, comfort and boot space - currently readingA premium cabin and lots of space make the BMW X3 both luxurious and useful

 - 6Reliability and SafetyTop notch NCAP results, but BMW makes you pay extra for some of the best tech